 An atmosphere of trust and concern for the collections is probably the best guarantee against theft by staff.
 Nevertheless, close and equitable supervision is essential.
-The staff, including students and volunteers, should be chosen carefully, using any and all avenues available in making the decision for hiring.
+The staff, including students and volunteers, should be chosen carefully, using any avenues available in making the decision for hiring.
 Careful personnel management is an ongoing necessity.
 A weak point in maintaining a security system is disgruntled staff who may seek retribution through theft, destruction, or willful mishandling of collections.
 Consideration should be given to bonding employees who work in special collections.
 Training the staff in security measures should be a high priority of the LSO.
 Such training should ensure that staff be aware of their legal and procedural responsibilities in relation to security as well as their own and the researchers' legal rights when handling possible problems.
-(See also the ACRL/RBMS "Standards for Ethical Conduct of Rare Book, Manuscript, and Special Collections Libraries and Librarians, with Guidelines for Institutional Practice in Support of the Standards.")
+(See also ACRL "Code Of Ethics for Special Collections Librarians.")